janieyw/othello_tracker/README.md

 # othello_tracker
-The project aims to create a system using OpenCV and Python that can detect the cells and disks on an Othello board and track the scores for both players in real time by analyzing a live video feed of the game.
+This project aims to develop a real-time scoring and tracking system for Othello players by analyzing a live video feed of the physical game board using OpenCV and Python.
+The system will identify the cells and disks on the board and display scores for both players.
+Additionally, it will detect when players' hands approach from opposite sides of the board to indicate when it's time to switch turns.
+If an illegal move occurs, the system will prompt the player to replay by undoing the move and making a new, legal one.